 Typically, these wasps are mistaken for European wasps, but they look and “sound” more frightening than they are.
 In fact, they aren’t overly aggressive unless they are protecting their homes.
 Cicada killer wasps tend to stay away from people and remain in their burrows at night.

-What do Cicada Killer Wasps look like?
+What do Cicada Killer Wasps Look Like?

 Again, while these wasps may look like European hornets, there are a few distinct differences.
 Cicada killer wasps have red or orange legs and wings, and their bodies are typically in shades of brown.
-They have thick wings and black/yellow markings.
-They can also be pretty big.
-The females measure about 2-inches long, while the male of the species measures two times smaller.

-Why is the Cicada Killer Wasp a problem?
+Why Is the Cicada Killer Wasp a Problem?

 While these insects aren’t really a danger or a health hazard, they can still cause problems.
 They aren’t poisonous and they won’t damage your house, but they do build underground nests.
-They don’t just build one either; they can make a series of underground burrows which can be quite a problem for your yard and home.
+They don’t just build one either; they can make a series of underground burrows, which can be quite a problem for your yard and home.

-Cicada killer wasps tend to build their nests in soft, dry ground or dirt.
-You can often spot them under playground equipment, near concrete, or in other dry areas.
 While they aren’t aggressive, they will become agitated should you disturb their home.
 They can be very territorial, and if you have a few dozen nests in your backyard, it can be difficult to live with them.

 How do you Get Rid of Cicada Killer Wasps?

-Like any pest problem, a little bit of prevention and know-how can do wonders.
-If you have a handful of cicada killer wasps, it may be a problem you can handle on your own.
 However, if you have an overwhelming infestation, you can always contact a pest control expert to inspect and take care of the issue.
-Here are a few things you can do to put a stop to cicada killer wasps.
+In the meantime, here are a few things you can do to put a stop to cicada killer wasps.

 1. Use Insecticidal Dust

 If you’ve spotted cicada killer wasps burrowing into your backyard, you can try treating the area using insecticidal dust or pesticide.
 Keep in mind, you may end up killing other insects and creatures; be incredibly careful what you buy.
-In addition, be cautious of using any pest killer on your own if you have small children or pets.
-Take the proper precautions when applying.

 It should also be noted that not all sprays are effective against these wasps.